mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 14 April 2025

-- The average temperature today is 12.81˚C,
+- The average temperature today is 12.76˚C,
-- With highs of 13.88˚C and lows of 11.58˚C,
+- With highs of 13.3˚C and lows of 12.14˚C,
-- It may feel like 11.84˚C with scattered clouds
+- It may feel like 11.76˚C with broken clouds
-- The wind speed is 5.66m/s and visibility is 10000m
+- The wind speed is 6.17m/s and visibility is 10000m
-- The pressure is 1003hPa and humidity is 65%
+- The pressure is 1003hPa and humidity is 64%
 - The sun will rise at 05:13 and set at 19:03

 <!-- weather_marker ends -->